 * Click here for rating key

 Red Maple Restaurant Review: Red Maple can be a little intimidating to the uninitiated.
 The rather severe Deco façade has no signage, only a stylized icon of a tree.
 The retro-modern, multi-level interior is attractive, but perilously dim, illuminated by candles and a couple of flickering fireplaces.
 The place has a reputation as a noisy dance club populated by young chic types.
-And eating a meal off a shin-high coffee-table while seated on a backless hassock --- or, in the romantic aerie, a floor pillow --- will have over-forties speed-dialing their chiropractors.
+And eating a meal off a shin-high coffee table while seated on a backless hassock --- or, in the romantic aerie, a floor pillow --- will have over-forties speed-dialing their chiropractors.
 Nonetheless, a fine meal can be had here.
-In the early evening, the mood is mellow, the jazz low-key, the servers attentive, and chef Colin Innes’s menu of global-fusion small plates awfully tempting.
-Will it be Italian sausage empanadas, butter-textured beef tenderloin with blackened tomatoes and Gorgonzola, or pumpkin dumplings with cardamom cream sauce?
-Offerings change frequently, and if you are part of a group of four, six or eight, chef Innes will prepare a special tapas tasting menu just for you.
+In the early evening, the mood is mellow, the jazz low-key, the servers attentive, and chef Courtney Kobal’s menu of farm-to-table-inspired small plates tempting.
+Will it be sweet corn fritters, butter-textured beef tenderloin with blackened tomatoes and Gorgonzola, or barbecue duck flatbread?
+Offerings change frequently, and if you are part of a group of four, six or eight, the chef will prepare a special tapas tasting menu just for you.